 Since 2017, Mukhtiar has been recommended in Chambers UK Bar Guide for his employment work.
 His depth of knowledge of employment law, coupled with over twenty-five years’ experience in employment relations, enables him to provide sound advice and practical solutions.

-He is instructed in cases that overlap with his commercial practice, including shareholder prejudice; breach of confidentiality; restraint of trade; partnership disputes; and wages/contract claims.
+He is instructed in cases that overlap with his commercial practice, including shareholder prejudice; breach of director duties; breach of confidentiality; restraint of trade; partnership disputes; and pay bonus claims, in particular bonuses.